MattKevan/framed-image-generator/README.md

 ### Start and stop numbers

-You can specify which images within a batch to work on, for example images 5-15 within a batch of 20.
+Specify the number of images in a batch, e.g ```1 20``` if there are 20 images, or a custom sequential range within, e.g ```5 15```.

-### Series name
+### Batch name

-This is the common name for a batch, eg Butterflies.
-Should be the Cloudinary image filename without the trailing number.
+This is the common filename for a batch of images, eg Butterflies.
+Should match the Cloudinary image filename without the trailing number.

 ### Output name